 How do I send and receive files using Skype for modern Windows?

-With the latest version of Skype for modern Windows, you can easily share your documents, presentations, pictures, or other files of any format with your friends.
+With the latest version of Skype for Windows RT, you can easily share your documents, presentations, pictures, or other files of any format with your friends.

-The following questions and answers will help you with sending and receiving files in Skype for modern Windows:
+The following questions and answers will help you with sending and receiving files in Skype for Windows RT:

 There is no limit to the size or number of files you can send or receive using Skype.
 If your internet connection drops during a file transfer, the transfer will automatically continue after the connection is re-established, even if you or your contact go offline for a while.

 To protect your privacy when sending information over the internet, all the files you send and receive via Skype are encrypted, just like all Skype-to-Skype calls.
 This ensures that only your and your contact can view the transferred file.

 Important: When you run Skype in the background or lock your screen, sending/receiving of the files will stop.
 To resume the process, just open Skype again.
 Learn how to use another app on the same screen while using Skype.